 However, it works for many other websites that have not (yet) switched to SSL:

-The addition "still" is deliberately built in, because Google said some time ago that the SSL encryption of websites is a ranking factor that results in the website appearing higher up in the Google search.
+The addition "still" is deliberately included, because Google said some time ago that SSL encryption of websites is a ranking factor that causes the website to appear higher up in Google searches.
 So if you are actively working on the better placement of your website, you will sooner or later switch your website to "https" and thus unintentionally undermine Opera Turbo.

 If you read a little more about Opera Turbo, you will often read the notice that you can configure the feature.
 This may have been the case once, but is currently no longer possible.
 If you go through the settings in the browser, you will not find an entry to configure Opera Turbo.